Her many talents came from the same place our pain now emanates – the heart.

 In lieu of flowers please consider donating to Carley McCord’s Northwestern State University scholarship fund online: http://www.northwesternstatealumni.com/donations/carley-mccord-memorial-scholarship/ Donations can also be mailed: NSU Foundation, Attn: Carley McCord Memorial Scholarship, 535 University Parkway, Natchitoches, LA 71497.

 Friends and family may sign the online guestbook or leave a personal note to the family at www.resthavenbatonrouge.com.

-To send flowers to Carley's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Carley Ann McCord, please visit our floral store.